Guinea Pig Grooming Guide: Nails, Hair Care & Bathing Tips

 Blunt scissors can pull at the hair, so ensure you have scissors that are sharp enough to get clean cuts.
 Round-tipped ones are the safest option.

 If you are comfortable, you can also use pet-safe clippers.
-Some guinea pig parents say it yields faster results, but I have always been used to scissors.
 Make sure the clippers are silent to avoid startling your pet.

 How to Bathe a Guinea Pig (When and How Often)